 Our rental unit was in mint condition and looked as though it had just entered the rental circulation.
 Like the lens, it was shipped within a household plastic bag and packed between layers of foam.
 There were a few very minor scratches here and there, but overall the camera body was in excellent cosmetic and working order.
 The attached RFID tag was my only real complaint as it dangled annoyingly and sometimes got in the way when holding the camera with both hands.

 Condition Rating: 9.5 out of 10

 In the end, my rental experience through BorrowLenses was a smooth experience that gave me the chance to test out three products of which I was considering purchasing for only a small fraction of their combined retail price.
 The ordering process was simple, the customer service is stellar, and they kept excellent communication with me throughout every step of the way.
-While the Glidecam I received was fairly beat up cosmetically, all three rental items worked flawlessly and gave me a solid basis for making my future purchase decision.
+While the Glidecam I received was fairly beaten up cosmetically, all three rental items worked flawlessly and gave me a solid basis for making my future purchase decision.
 I will rent again from the BorrowLenses service in the future without hesitation and would recommend this service to any prospective customers as they provide great value and convenience for your money.

 As a graduate of the University of Massachusetts and our Managing Editor, Colt loves testing out the newest tech products/services.
 His goal is to help better educate other consumers to ensure the most satisfying purchases decisions on consumer electronics and services.
 When he is not working on creating new content, Colt enjoys spending time with his two Australian Shepherds, Mia and Zoey.